 It is unanimous; all the chefs agreed you want to brine your turkey.
 Here is what they say,

 Chef Field - "Brine your turkey!
 It makes a huge difference in juicy, succulent goodness.
-It's also a step that requires very little active time, and it's worth it."
+It's also a step that requires very little active time and is worth it."

 Brining works via the osmosis processes and the tendency for adjacent mediums to equalize their salinity level.
-In a nutshell, the turkey will absorb some of the water and consequently will be moister.
+In a nutshell, the turkey will absorb some of the water and become moister.
 For a 12 16 lb. turkey, use two cups of kosher salt or one cup of table salt for every 2 gallons of water.

 Combine the ingredients and stir to dissolve the sugars and salt.
 (NOTE: I keep a 1-quart version of this recipe in my fridge at home for chicken and pork preparations.)
 You can add other ingredients to your brine right before you use it, like sliced garlic, peppercorns, honey, fresh herbs, etc.

 Cover the bird with brine in a non-reactive glass, plastic, or stainless steel container.
 A Coleman cooler works great.
 The bird must be kept cold during the brining process.
 A large turkey should sit in the brine for a good twelve hours.
 Birds need to be fresh and thoroughly thawed for brining.
 So plan ahead.

 Very Important!
 Thoroughly rinse brined birds or pork before you cook them to remove the saltiness.
 And if you are frying that turkey, dry it off, inside and out, very thoroughly before submerging it into the peanut oil."